diego-pineda/FAME_AMR_model/readme.txt

 [2] Christiaanse T V., Trevizoli P V., Rowe A. Modelling two layer Mn–Fe–Si–P materials in an active magnetic regenerator.
 Int J Refrig 2019;106:225–35. https://doi.org/10.1016/j.ijrefrig.2019.07.002.

-This is a 1D model in which the energy balance equations for the solid matrix and fluid are solved simultaneously.
+This is a 1D model in which the energy balance equations for the solid matrix and fluid of an AMR are solved simultaneously.
 The main outputs of this model are the temperature distributions of the solid MCM and the fluid along the AMR.

 Instructions for running the codebase